jezekp/NwbQueryEngine/README.md

 # NwbQueryEngine
-This is a prototype of a query engine used for NeurodataWithoutBorders dataSet format
+This is a prototype of a query engine used for NeurodataWithoutBorders format

 Getting started:
 -